 Many doctors use a scoring system called the Centor score to decide whether a sore throat needs antibiotics.
 The features they look for are:

 - Presence of pus on the tonsils.

 - History of high temperature (fever).

-An antibiotic may be advised if the infection is severe, if it is not easing after a few days, or if your immune system is not working properly.
-(For example, if you have had your spleen removed, if you are taking chemotherapy, etc.) People with heart valve problems or who have had rheumatic fever may be prescribed antibiotics.
+An antibiotic may be advised if the infection is severe or if it is not easing after a few days.
+It may also be needed if your immune system is not working properly.
+(For example, if you have had your spleen removed, if you are taking chemotherapy, etc.) People with heart valve problems or who have had rheumatic fever may be prescribed antibiotics for sore throats.

 What things should I look out for?

 In nearly all cases, a sore throat or tonsillitis clears up without leaving any problems.
 However, occasionally a typical sore throat may progress to cause complications.
-Also, a sore throat is sometimes due to an unusual, but more serious, illness.
-Therefore, for the sake of completeness, the sort of things to look out for include the following.
+Also, a sore throat is sometimes due to an unusual but more serious illness.
+Therefore, for the sake of completeness, the things to look out for include the following.